 To understand how culture shapes our behavior and psychology, and ultimately our genetic evolution, we need to go beyond the psychological foundations of our reliably developing capacities for learning from others to consider what happens as individuals adaptively learn from those around them and interact repeatedly over generations.
-Using this approach, theorists have constructed mathematical models, rooted in what's known about learning, to examine the cultural evolution of technology (Creanza et al. 2017), social stratification (Henrich & Boyd 2008), honor cultures (McElreath 2003) and the formation of symbolically-marked ethnic groups (McElreath et al. 2003).
-Here, drawing on the largest segment of this literature, we focus on the emergence of costly social norms, where individuals engage in costly behaviors that are monitored and incentivized in some way by their groups or communities.
-Interestingly, many of these models were originally constructed to study the evolution of large-scale cooperation, but it turned out that the mechanisms involved-related to reputation, punishment and/or signaling-can sustain any equally costly action regardless of whether it delivers benefits to anyone.
-So, to understand cooperation and human social life more generally, evolutionary models of cooperation have told us to focus on the more general category of social norms.
+Using this approach (see the sidebar titled Dual Inheritance Theory), theorists have constructed mathematical models rooted in what is known about learning to examine the cultural evolution of technology (Creanza et al. 2017), social stratification (Henrich & Boyd 2008), honor cultures (McElreath 2003), and the formation of symbolically marked ethnic groups (McElreath et al. 2003).
+Here, drawing on the largest segment of this literature, we focus on the emergence of costly social norms, whereby individuals engage in costly behaviors that are monitored and incentivized in some way by their groups or communities.
+Interestingly, many of these models were originally constructed to study the evolution of large-scale cooperation, but it turned out that the mechanisms involved-related to reputation, punishment, and/or signaling-can sustain any equally costly action, regardless of whether it delivers benefits to anyone.
+Therefore, to understand cooperation and human social life more generally, evolutionary models of cooperation have told us to focus on the more general category of social norms.
 Institutions, by this account, are simply packages of social norms that interlock to govern some domain of life, such as marriage or exchange.
-Formal institutions arise when decision-makers, often aided by writing, clarify and standardize the informal institutions generated by social norms.
+Formal institutions arise when decision makers clarify and standardize the informal institutions generated by social norms, often by translating them into written rules.